Splatting-based Synthesis for Video Frame Interpolation: Splatting-based Synthesis

 \subsection{Metrics for Splatting and Merging}

-Previous work on warping-based frame interpolation has successfully used photometric consistency to resolve the splatting ambiguity where multiple source pixels map to the same location in the target~\cite{Baker_IJCV_2011}.
-This photometric consistency can be defined using backward warping $\overleftarrow{\omega} (\cdot)$ as:
+Previous frame interpolation work used photometric consistency to resolve the splatting ambiguity where multiple source pixels map to the same target location~\cite{Baker_IJCV_2011}.
+This measure can be defined using backward warping $\overleftarrow{\omega} (\cdot)$ as:

-However, photometric consistency is easily affected by brightness changes, as is frequently the case with changes in shading.
+However, photometric consistency is easily affected by brightness changes, as is frequently the case with moving shadows.
 As such, we not only consider photometric consistency but also optical flow consistency defined as:

-Flow consistency is given if the flow of a pixel mapped to the target maps back to the pixel in the source, which is invariant to brightness changes and particularly useful for determining the $M^\text{splat}$ metric.
-Another measure we consider is optical flow variance, which indicates local changes in flow as:
+Flow consistency is given if the flow of a pixel mapped to the target maps back to the pixel in the source, which is invariant to brightness changes.
+Another measure we consider is flow variance, which indicates local changes in flow as:

 where $G(\cdot)$ denotes a $3 \times 3$ Gaussian filter.
 Flow variance is high in areas with discontinuous flow, as is the case at motion boundaries.
 As shown in Figure~\ref{fig:mergemetrics}, optical flow estimates tend to be inaccurate at boundaries which makes this measure particularly useful for the $M^\text{merge}$ metric.